The Planning Inspectorate and Nationally Significant Infrastructure Projects

 2. Standard application form

 2.1 The ‘development consent application form’ is a prescribed form.

 2.2 The form includes information to support with its completion.
 It should be completed in full and submitted with the application using the electronic template provided.

 2.3 Detailed Government Guidance has been published to accompany the prescribed form.
 The Government Guidance refers specifically to each section of the development consent application form and can be viewed as ‘help text’ on each section of the electronic form.
 It is also available as a standalone document via the National Infrastructure Planning website.

 3.1 The Planning Inspectorate is committed to the UK Government’s ‘digital by default’ approach set out in the Civil Service Reform Plan.
-The examination of nationally significant infrastructure projects (NSIPs) under the Planning Act 2008 has since its inception been a mostly electronic process.
-The Planning Inspectorate has (until now) requested one or more full printed copies of the documents comprising the Applicant’s application at the point of its submission.
-However, following a trialled alternative approach, and having had regard to the relevant requirements and feedback from consultees, the Planning Inspectorate no longer requires Applicants to submit their application documents in printed copy at the point of submission.
-The Planning Inspectorate would prefer electronic applications to be provided via a File Transfer Website with the link to access the files sent to the Project Mailbox.
+The examination of Nationally Significant Infrastructure Projects (NSIPs) under the Planning Act 2008 has since its inception been a mostly electronic process.
+The Planning Inspectorate no longer requires Applicants to submit their application documents in printed copy at the point of submission.
+The Planning Inspectorate’s preference is for electronic applications to be provided via a File Transfer Website with the link to access the files sent to the Project Mailbox.
 Please contact the Case Team if you intend to submit an electronic application via any other method as advanced notice will be required.

 3.2 The Planning Inspectorate considers there to be considerable benefits from making a electronic only application.
 However, Applicants should be aware that if they do wish to submit a printed copy application, the Planning Inspectorate continues to accept documents in this format.
 If the Applicant chooses to submit printed copies, the Planning Inspectorate will not accept an application as being complete until both the electronic and full set of printed copy documents have been successfully received.